-Ramirez's court date for her assault charges was rescheduled for July 19.
+Rosales's court date for her assault charges was rescheduled for July 19.
 But she missed it – her light rail journey had taken her 60 miles away to Eloy, where transportation, of any kind, was not an option.
 Municipal court makes no provisions for immigration detention.

-The Phoenix Police Department stated that it did not contact ICE; officers simply turned Ramirez over to the Sheriff's Office, as they’re legally required to do.
+The Phoenix Police Department stated that it did not contact ICE; officers simply turned Rosales over to the Sheriff's Office, as they’re legally required to do.
 Since 2018, ICE agents have flagged more than 3,600 detainees from within Phoenix jails, according to MCSO spokesperson Joaquin Enriquez.

 “She quit her job to look after me,” her mother, María Teresa Ramirez, said through a translator.
 “I’m alone now, and I’m scared that if I have a heart attack again, no one will be there to find me.”

 Today, Rosales is an interpreter at La Palma, helping fellow inmates navigate calls to family members or questions about their deportation proceedings.
 She’s still looking for a lawyer of her own.